humanfactors/FIPS/paper/paper.md

 # Acknowledgments

-The Future of Work Institute at Curtin University supported the development of this package.
+The development of this package was supported by the Future of Work Institute at Curtin University and the Maritime Division of the Australian Defence Science and Technology Group (DSTG).

 # License